Swaptoshi/swaptoshi-service/docs/prerequisites_docker_macos.md

-# Lisk Service prerequisites for MacOS
+# Klayr Service prerequisites for MacOS

-Those requirements are necessary in order to perform the recommended method of running Lisk Service on the server.
+Those requirements are necessary in order to perform the recommended method of running Klayr Service on the server.

 ## Prerequisites

-These programs and resources are required to install and run Lisk Service.
+These programs and resources are required to install and run Klayr Service.

 ### Brew